lganel/SVScore/README.md

-    -f        Points to intron BED file (refGene.introns.bed) -c        Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -h	      Points to directory in which SVScore is installed (defaults to current directory)
+    -f        Points to intron BED file (refGene.introns.bed) -c        Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -h	      Points to directory in which SVScore is installed (defaults to current directory) -p	      Number of decimal places to which to round scores (3)

     --help    Display this message
     --version Display version